wendyverdonk93/docs/content/api/orders/get_order.md

 __order_id__ | integer / string

-The unique identifier of the order to be returned.
-If the values are only numbers the type will be integer, otherwise it will be string.
+The unique identifier of the requested order.
+If the values are numbers only, the type is integer.
+Otherwise, the type is string.

 {{% /description %}}